Official: Man who made synagogue threat has been identified

 The FBI said Thursday that it had received credible information about a “broad” threat to synagogues in New Jersey, a warning that prompted some municipalities to send extra police officers to guard houses of worship.

 The nature of the threat was vague.
-The FBI’s Newark office released a statement urging synagogues to “take all security precautions to protect your community and facility” but wouldn’t say anything about who made the threat or why.
+The Newark FBI released a statement urging synagogues to “take all security precautions to protect your community and facility” but wouldn’t say anything about who made the threat or why.

-The alert was posted after officials discovered an online threat directed broadly at synagogues in New Jersey, the law enforcement official said Thursday.
-The posting did not target any specific synagogue by name, the official said.
+“It raises the anxiety level,” said Jason Shames, leader of the Jewish Federation of Northern New Jersey.
+“This one for us was about vigilance.
+We keep having to say: See something, say something.”

 Public warnings about nonspecific threats against Jewish institutions, made by a variety of groups including Christian supremacists and Islamist extremists, aren’t unusual in the New York City metropolitan area, and many turn out to be false alarms.
 But the area has also seen deadly attacks.